uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

 - Added 9 new Chad classes with placeholder images (6 standard + 3 special)
 - Implemented anti-cheating measures in Twitter profile analysis
 - Added appeal system for the Blockchain Detective class
-- Fixed Referral model relationship to Chad
+- Fixed Referral model relationship to Chad with explicit primaryjoin
 - Fixed music routes URL prefix
+- Robust error handling for leaderboard to handle database issues
+- Fixed encoding issues with UTF-8 in leaderboard
+- Updated all templates to handle empty data gracefully

 ## Immediate Tasks